MicrosoftDocs/azure-docs/articles/virtual-desktop/troubleshoot-session-host-update.md

 ### An update failed to initiate

 When a session host update is initiated, the service validates whether it will be able to successfully complete the update.
-When a session host update fails prior to starting, the update ends and changes can be made to the session host configuration to retry the update.
+When a session host update fails prior to starting, the update ends and changes can be made to the session host configuration.
 As the Azure resources are stored in your subscription, they can be modified by other processes; session host creation can still fail using the session host configuration even after this validation check is completed.

 Here are some example failures that prevent an update from starting: